← back

 The Crates

-Price, Qty, Side, SymbolConfig.
+rsx-types — Price, Qty, Side, SymbolConfig.
 Fixed-point i64 newtypes.
-Zero-cost abstractions.
+Zero-cost abstractions. #[repr(transparent)] wrappers.

-Orderbook with slab allocator.
-CompressionMap turns 20M price levels into 617K slots.
+rsx-book — Orderbook with slab allocator.
+CompressionMap turns 20M price levels into 617K slots. #[repr(C, align(64))] cache-line alignment.
+PriceLevel linked lists with OrderSlot indices.

-Single-threaded matching engine.
+rsx-matching — Single-threaded matching engine.
 FIFO price-time priority.
-GTC, IOC, FOK, post-only.
+GTC, IOC, FOK, post-only, reduce-only.
+DedupTracker for idempotent replay.
+CPU-pinned via core_affinity.

-Portfolio margin.
+rsx-risk — Portfolio margin.
 Position tracking.
 Liquidation triggers.
 Funding payments.
+Per-user shard, hash-based routing.

-WebSocket ingress.
+rsx-gateway — WebSocket ingress.
 JWT auth.
 Rate limiting.
 Circuit breaker.
-CMP bridge to risk.
+CMP bridge to risk. monoio (io_uring) for async I/O.

 Communication